Visiting Lisbon

 Tipping is not required, but is always deeply appreciated.
 Portugal is a one of the poorest countries in the EU and the minimum wage is low.

-- Always check the receipt – more touristy places will have a “suggested tip” (usually 8% or so) in larger print than the actual total.
+• Always check the receipt – more touristy places will have a “suggested tip” (usually 8% or so) in larger print than the actual total.
 You don’t have to pay the suggested amount, but make sure you factor that in, else you could end up tipping 10% on top of the already calculated total-with-tip.

 There are usually vegetarian (if not vegan) options at most restaurants, but gluten-free can be harder to find.
 (Those places do exist tho.)

 Bonjardim – Order the chicken.
 Trust me.
 Their frango assado is amazing, but go easy on the piri piri sauce, it packs a punch.
 (I always suggest putting a little on your plate and then dipping the chicken into it to gauge your spice tolerance.)
 Another bonus, the food comes out lightening fast, since they are roasting chickens all day long.
 Also fairly inexpensive, given the quality of the food and the fact that it’s so close to the touristy center of town.
+They get JAMMED UP starting around 7PM, so try to plan for a little bit of a wait, or go in off-hours.

 Clube de Fado – If you are coming to Portugal, you should probably listen to some Fado.
 There is no shortage of places to go to listen to Fado, but my favorite (which has been a hit with guests) is Clube do Fado in Alfama.
 One word of VERY SERIOUS WARNING: when the lights drop, shut the fuck up.
 Don’t move.
 Listen.
 They will get very angry at even a whisper, as fado is a highly revered and cherished type of music here.
 If you aren’t ready for that kind of commitment, go to a less formal fado place – there are plenty around.
-The food is very good, but on the more expensive side.
+The food at Club de Fado is very good, but on the more expensive side.
 No formal wear is required, but try not to dress sloppy.

 Cinco Lounge – This place is hipster AF, but the servers are delightful and their cocktails are all bespoke and wonderful.
 (One of the servers remembered us from when we had visited the year before!)
 I don’t think they serve food, but right across the street is a fantastic bear bar (gay bar) that’s super chill with lots of outdoor seating, if you want something a little less complicated.

 Carnal Gastrobar – Great modern Mexican fusion restaurant with really fun decor, delicious food and incredible coffees/desserts.
 We chatted with the chef.
-Turns out he is Mexican and his long-time girlfriend (who is the mother of his child) is Portuguese.
+Turns out he’s Mexican and his long-time girlfriend (who is the mother of his child) is Portuguese.
 They met in culinary school in Chicago and then moved to Lisbon together.
 He texts her in Spanish and she replies in Portuguese, but they still understand each other.
 They can get pretty busy, so reservations might not be a bad idea for larger groups.

 Lisboa Bar – Up a flight of what feels like never-ending stairs is a tiny bar that’s always busy.
 Good drinks, super friendly bartenders.
 No food, but we met our first friends there.
 Try the 1755 – it’s delicious.